d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 a_*(u) \approx a_{*,1}\left[1+\frac{\ln 2}{4}\epsilon\right].
 \]

 The leading correction is linear in \(1-u\), not quadratic.
-That is the expected qualitative behavior if the weak-overlap regime is controlled by shared exposed-boundary deficit.
+That is the expected qualitative behavior if the weak-overlap regime is controlled by shared surface area.

 ## 7. Closure-scale shift